How much money have you already spent just to buy college textbooks?

 Do you always have to buy college textbooks?
-What’s my theory on this crazy world?
+What’s my theory when it comes to saving money on textbooks?

 Technically the information in a textbook should never be “new” because the content should be timeless so that people who graduate from the program at any time will know the same concepts.
 The only difference between textbooks will be that yours will have a different page number or different examples.
 As long as you follow your course outline and understand the same material as the rest of the class you should be good.
 You don’t have to use your student credit card to get yourself into any more debt.